Formal category theory in augmented virtual double categories: Pasting lemmas

 Notice that, by \defref{pointwise left Kan extension}, $\eta \of \ul\phi$ restricts along $f$ as soon as the left"/hand side above is (weakly) left Kan while $\eta$ restricts along $f$ whenever the composite of the bottom two rows of the right"/hand side is so.
 That the latter are equivalent follows from applying the main assertion to $(\phi_1, \dotsc, \phi_n')$.

 Finally assume that $\ul\phi$ is pointwise right (respectively weakly) nullary"/cocartesian.
-If $\eta$ is pointwise (weakly) left Kan then, for each $\map fY{X_{nm_n}}$ such that $H_{nm_n}(\id, f)$ exists, both $\ul\phi$ and $\eta$ restrict along $f$ so that by the previous the composite $\eta \of \ul \phi$ restricts along $f$ too.
+If $\eta$ is pointwise (weakly) left Kan then, for each $\map fY{A_n}$ such that $H_{nm_n}(\id, f)$ exists, both $\ul\phi$ and $\eta$ restrict along $f$ so that by the previous the composite $\eta \of \ul \phi$ restricts along $f$ too.
 We conclude that the composite is pointwise (weakly) left Kan.
 The converse similarly follows from the previous provided that all restrictions $H_{nm_n}(\id, f)$ exist so that, by the assumption on $\ul\phi$, so do all restrictions $J_n(\id, f)$. \end{proof}

-\begin{example} Consider a path $\hmap{(J_1, \dotsc, J_n)}{A_0}{A_n}$ of horizontal morphisms as well as a vertical morphism $\map d{A_0}M$ and assume that the horizontal composite $(J_1 \hc \dotsb \hc J_n)$ exists (\augdefref{7.1}).
+\begin{example} Consider a path $\hmap{(J_1, \dotsc, J_n)}{A_0}{A_n}$ of horizontal morphisms as well as a vertical morphism $\map d{A_0}M$ and assume that the horizontal composite $(J_1 \hc \dotsb \hc J_n)$ exists (\defref{pointwise right cocartesian path}).
 Applying the vertical pasting lemma to the cocartesian cell defining the composite we find that the (weak) left Kan extension of $d$ along $(J_1, \dotsc, J_n)$ exists precisely if that of $d$ along $(J_1 \hc \dotsb \hc J_n)$ does, and in that case they are isomorphic.
-If $(J_1 \hc \dotsb \hc J_n)$ is a pointwise composite (\remref{right pointwise cocartesian and pointwise right cocartesian comparison}) and all restrictions on the right exist (\augdefref{4.10}) then the analogous equivalence holds for pointwise (weak) left Kan extensions. \end{example}
+If $(J_1 \hc \dotsb \hc J_n)$ is a pointwise composite (\remref{right pointwise cocartesian and pointwise right cocartesian comparison}) and all restrictions on the right exist (\defref{augmented virtual equipment}) then the analogous equivalence holds for pointwise (weak) left Kan extensions. \end{example}

-\begin{example} Consider parallel morphisms $d$ and $\map lAM$ whose source admits a horizontal unit $\hmap{I_A}AA$ (\augsecref 4).
-Applying the vertical pasting lemma to the cocartesian cell defining $I_A$ (\auglemref{5.9}), combined with \exref{vertical cells defining left Kan extensions}, we find that $l$ is the (weak) left Kan extension of $d$ along $I_A$ if and only if $l \iso d$. \end{example}
+\begin{example} Consider parallel morphisms $d$ and $\map lAM$ whose source admits a horizontal unit $\hmap{I_A}AA$ (\defref{cartesian cells}).
+Applying the vertical pasting lemma to the cocartesian cell defining $I_A$ (\lemref{companion identities lemma}), combined with \exref{vertical cells defining left Kan extensions}, we find that $l$ is the (weak) left Kan extension of $d$ along $I_A$ if and only if $l \iso d$. \end{example}

 \begin{lemma} Consider composable paths $\ul\chi = (\chi_1, \dotsc, \chi_n)$ and $\ul\zeta = (\zeta_1, \dotsc, \zeta_m)$ of cells $\cell{\chi_i}{\ul K_i}{\ul J_i}$ and $\cell{\zeta_j}{\ul L_j}{\ul H_j}$, and assume that their concatenation $\ul\chi \conc \ul\zeta$ is weakly nullary"/cocartesian so that the assignment of cells below, given by composition with $\ul\chi \conc \ul\zeta$, is a bijection; here $\map{f_0}{X_{10}}{A_0}$ and \mbox{$\map{g_m}{Y_{mq_m}}{B_m}$} denote the vertical source of $\chi_1$ and the vertical target of $\zeta_m$.